 It said authorities primarily targeted human rights defenders, religious followers and peaceful environmental, social and political activists, including individuals expressing themselves online.
 They were prosecuted either for organizing protests criticizing the government or for disseminating information alternative to that promoted by the state.
-In its report "Prisoners of Conscience in Vietnam"

 Prisoners of conscience were denied access to a lawyer and their family members did not know of their whereabouts, heightening the risk of torture and other ill-treatment.

 Amnesty said prisons in Vietnam are unsanitary and prisoners are denied adequate access to medical care, clean water and fresh air.